standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 * [FHIR Profiles, Extensions, Value Sets](#fhir-export) that form the core content of the IG,
 * A [Logical Model](#logical-model-export) corresponding to the CIMPL class definitions, expressed as FHIR StructureDefinitions,
 * [JSON Schema](#json-schema-export) for the profiles defined by the IG,
-* A [Data Dictionary](#data-dictionary-export) that lists the Must-Support data elements in the IG, as well as value sets and value set members,
+* A [Data Dictionary](#data-dictionary-export) that lists the MustSupport data elements in the IG, as well as value sets and value set members,
 * [Model Documentation](#model-documentation-export) in the form of a [Javadoc-like](https://docs.oracle.com/javase/7/docs/api/) browser that allows one to see the hierarchical class relationships in the logical model.